This article can also be found in the Premium Editorial Download "Storage magazine: How storage managers can survive e-mail archiving."

 In our storage corner of the world, we seem to be standing at a different sort of crossroads.
 The Fibre Channel revolution--if you'll permit that phrase--has run its course, with the result being that storage area networks (SANs) are now becoming mainstream in large companies.
 A second revolution is just beginning in the form of much less-expensive SANs that will be based on iSCSI and serial ATA drives and that will make SANs more pervasive, both in the applications that they serve and the size of organization that can afford them.
 By next year, the convergence of file- and block-based storage into more unified networks will be much further along, with more gateway or network-attached storage aggregation products available.
 In sum, storage networking is halfway through a quantum leap in usefulness and affordability, although certainly more leaps will be needed.

-Put together an economy no longer in deep shock and a
+Put together an economy no longer in deep shock

 Yet the risks are still high: weak management tools, nagging hardware compatibility issues and a commitment to interoperability that varies from steady and sincere to something more like an alcoholic's promise to sober up.
 And that's not counting the specific risks you might face--weak markets for your company's products or services, corporate inability to reconcile investment in growth with preserving short-term profits, and so on.

 Nonetheless, it's worth giving serious thought to ratcheting up your storage networking plans for 2004.
 If you think that's career suicide, see if you can tie proposed investments to serious growth or cost control, to major application projects, or position them as part of your normal lease or capital replacement cycle.
 The bigger risk, maybe, is to be left on the platform when the train starts chugging (however slowly) down the tracks.